LU-CSML/lu-csml.github.io/visualizations.md

 ## 3. Topic Evolution Stream

-How has the research focus changed over time?
-This streamgraph shows the rise and fall of top topics.
+How has our research focus changed over time?
+This streamgraph shows the evolution of our top topics.

 <!-- Streamgraph Container -->
 <div class="d-flex justify-content-between align-items-center mb-2 flex-wrap">